traildb/traildb-haskell/README.md

 How to build
 ------------

 These bindings can be installed using `cabal-install` or `stack` on Linux.
+At least GHC 7.8 is required.

 Fetch the code in some way.
 You can clone [https://github.com/traildb/traildb-haskell].
 Then follow these